 This section discusses the geologic and soil characteristics of the project area.
 Within a given physiographic province, resources are typically described in terms of topography, geology, soils, and, where applicable, geologic hazards and paleontology.
-When considered together, geology, topography, and soils critically influence water resources, habitat, wildlife success, and many other resources.
+When considered together, geology,

 The project site is located along the western edge of the Central Sonoran/Colorado Desert Basin Ecoregion, approximately two miles east of the Colorado River (Griffith et al. 2014).
 San Luis is characterized by an arid environment with sparse vegetation comprised mostly of creosote bush and white bursage (Griffith et al. 2014; Yuma County 2010).
 The site is relatively flat, with some drainage towards the Colorado River (GSA 2017a).
 The average elevation in the area is approximately 140 feet above mean sea level.